robcarver17/pysystemtrade/docs/userguide.md

     (and where they take their input from), and the output methods
 14. The doc string should also explain what the stage does, and the name of the stage
-15. Really big stages should be seperated across multiple classes (and possibly files), using multiple inheritance to glue them together.
+15. Really big stages should be separated across multiple classes (and possibly files), using multiple inheritance to glue them together.
 See the [accounts stage](/systems/account.py) for an example.